 By John Culpepper, Katie Culpepper, and Jennifer Perry, Compost for Good

-In less than 12 months, the Food Donation and Food Scraps Recycling Law (FDFSRL) will be enacted through the NYSDEC with the goal of reducing the amount of food scraps that end up in landfills.
+Beginning January 1st, 2022, the Food Donation and Food Scraps Recycling Law (FDFSRL) will be enacted through the NYSDEC with the goal of reducing the amount of food scraps that end up in landfills.

 Landfilled food “waste” decomposes in the absence of oxygen, generating methane gas that is, according to the US EPA, 28-36 times more potent than carbon dioxide as a greenhouse gas.
 The DEC and its broad network of partners seeks to promote the reimagining of organic waste as a resource.
 Food products treated as waste adversely impact air quality and cost the disposer money through expensive tipping fees.
 When considered as a resource, unused food can become an important addition to food shelters, or a valuable plant food through compost, among many other potential benefits.